 Step 3: Ensure that 14 days pass between delivery and signing of the Franchise Agreement, not including delivery day and signing day

-Step 4: Spend the time to ensure that names are all spelled correctly, along with middle intials.
-Check the address, LLC name etc
+Step 4: Spend the time to ensure that names are all spelled correctly, along with middle initials.
+Check the address, LLC name etc.